 There are few things as painful and disruptive as a toothache.
 But when is severe tooth pain a minor issue and when is it a cause for concern?
 The difference is in how the toothache started.
-Some issues are easy to fix, whereas others speak to a more in-depth problem that you will need to discuss with your dentist.
+Some issues are easy to fix, whereas others speak to a more in-depth problem that you'll need to discuss with your dentist.
 Depending on your symptoms, you can both develop a treatment plan that says goodbye to tooth pain so you can return to a pain-free routine.

 Maybe you bit down on a hard food or suffered an accident in a contact sport.
 Whatever the cause, cracked or chipped teeth can definitely give way to severe tooth pain because, like enamel erosion, it exposes the tender nerves deep inside the tooth.
-If you have cracked a tooth, your dentist can place a crown – a synthetic covering molded to your mouth to seal the crack – to help you avoid pain and improve your smile after it happens.
+If you've cracked a tooth, your dentist can place a crown – a synthetic covering molded to your mouth to seal the crack – to help you avoid pain and improve your smile after it happens.

 Although fillings and crowns are meant to be long-lasting solutions to dental issues, they can occasionally crack, become loose or even fall out completely.
 In this case, the original severe tooth pain from exposed nerves might come back, so you'll need to see your dentist to have the work repaired, replaced or discussed further regarding options that might last longer.